When a defendant alleges the State violated its discovery obligations under Rule 3.220, the trial court must conduct a two-step inquiry.

 The Florida courts have found harmful error where the State does not list a witness as an expert and the trial court fails to conduct a Richardson hearing.
 See e.g., Kipp, 128 So.
 3d at 883 (“the vast majority of cases will not have a record sufficient to support a finding of harmless error”)

 In Ward v.
 State, the Fourth District Court of Appeal found that the State’s failure to list a testifying officer as an expert witness procedurally prejudiced the defendant even though his testimony was brief, reasoning that “the state has an ‘extraordinarily high’ burden in establishing that a discovery violation is harmless.”
 165 So.
 3d 789, 793 (Fla.
 4th DCA 2015).

 Additionally, in Bess v.
-State, the court held that the trial court’s failure to conduct a Richardson hearing procedurally prejudiced the defendant where a nurse, who the State failed to designate as an expert, testified to an opinion that contradicted defense counsel’s theory of the case.
-208 So.
+State, 208 So.
 3d 1213, 1215 (Fla.
-5th DCA 2017).
+5th DCA 2017), the court held that the trial court’s failure to conduct a Richardson hearing procedurally prejudiced the defendant, where a nurse, who the State failed to designate as an expert, testified to an opinion that contradicted the defense counsel’s theory of the case.

 When a discovery violation occurs, and the court does not conduct a Richardson hearing, a criminal defense attorney can raise that issue on the direct criminal appeal.

 In a direct appeal after a criminal trial, your appellate attorney will read the entire transcript looking for errors made by the judge or prosecutor.

 One of the most common errors that might lead to a new trial occurs when the defense attorney claims at trial that a discovery violation has occurred and the court neglected to conduct a Richardson hearing when it was required to do so.